Recommended Broiler Vaccination Schedule

 The biggest advantage of live vaccines is that they can be applied by mass application techniques such as spray or in the drinking water.
 Unfortunately, live vaccines can be easily damaged in the process of transportation, storage or application (by high temperatures, sunlight or disinfectants).

-Killed vaccines contain inactivated (dead) viruses or bacteria in (most often) an oil emulsion.
+Killed vaccines or Dead vaccines: They contain inactivated (dead) viruses or bacteria in (most often) an oil emulsion.
 Killed vaccines must be injected to each bird in the flock but provide long lasting immunity which is important for long living birds like broiler breeders.
 This is especially true after “priming” with live vaccines (if live vaccine of the same type is given before the killed).

 Most of the killed vaccines are commercial products manufactured and licensed for a certain country or region.
 A unique type of killed vaccine is the “autogenous vaccine”.
 When a pathogen (virus or bacteria) is affecting one or a group of flocks and no commercial product is available, autogenous vaccine is made to prevent those diseases.
 They are made in smaller batches under supervision of a veterinarian.